 “Age is just a number” is a phrase that might sound familiar to couples who have quite a few years between them.

 Meeting new people is becoming increasingly easier thanks to social media and dating apps, so it’s perhaps no surprise that the number of fish in our dating pool is growing.

-Whilst before the advent of apps we may have only been exposed to guys through friends or work, now the opportunities to meet guys from different backgrounds, cultures and professions seem endless.
+Before the advent of online dating and hook-up apps, the easiest way to meet other guys was primarily through friends or work.
+Now, the opportunities to meet guys from different backgrounds, cultures and professions seem endless.

 But can the age gap divide couples, or unite them?
 And what about winning over the perceptions of friends, family members, and wider society?
 Or does the issue of age simply not matter?

 “Toby messaged me on an app and we chatted for a while before deciding to meet up,” recalls Robert who is 19 years older than his now partner, Toby.
 After a few more exchanges on the app, they arranged to meet for coffee.